 - A square of felt at least as big as your hoop

-- Embroidery thread the same color as the felt
+- Embroidery floss the same color as the felt

-Place your finished embroidery in the hoop, stretch it smooth and tighten the screw.
-Trim the excess fabric around the edges roughly an inch bigger than the hoop.
+Place your finished embroidery in the hoop, stretch it smooth, and tighten the screw.
+Trim the excess fabric around the edges roughly an inch larger than the hoop.
 Don’t worry about making it a perfect circle, because you won’t see it in the end.

 Cut off a long piece of sewing thread.
 Make sure it’s long enough to stitch all the way around the circle.
 Leaving a 4-5-inch tail at the beginning, stitch around the edge with Running Stitch.

 When you’ve stitched all the way around grasp both ends of the thread and pull until the fabric gathers together.
 Tie a knot and cut off the excess thread.

 You could stop here and call it done.
 Many of the embroidery pieces that I keep for myself are finished in this manner.
 The running stitch is just enough to keep the excess fabric out of the way for displaying on the wall.
 However, if you’re going to give the piece as a gift, or you simply want a more polished look, taking the time to sew on a backing piece really adds a nice finishing touch.

 Position the felt circle that you cut out earlier over the back and sew it into place with a whip stitch.
 I like to use a coordinating color embroidery thread so it blends into the felt.

 Continue sewing all the way around, tie off the thread and you are done.
 Congratulations, you just learned how to finish an embroidery hoop!

 Want to learn how to frame embroidery in a traditional picture frame?
 Learn how by visiting my post: How to Frame Embroidery: The Easy Method.